-It's easy to see why these careers are growing so quickly.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.
+It's easy to see why these careers are increasingly popular.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+There's also the transition away from R-22 Freon®, which impacts older equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 What Does It Mean to Be an HVAC Technician?